-Please be aware the deadline for submitting Interruption of Study forms for all standard courses (September 2021 - June 2022) is Monday 25th April 2022.
+Please be aware the deadline for submitting Interruption of Study forms for all courses that have results being processed through the March Exam Board is Friday 16th February 2024.
 Forms will need to be completed and submitted by this date.

 Out of year requests can only be made at the end of an academic year and prior to the date you are expected to re-enrol for the new academic year.
 For USW students studying at the University requests must be made using the Request to Interrupt Studies Form .
 Forms can be requested in Advice Zone Online.
 Students at partner institutions or studying University of South Wales courses through distance delivery should email or telephone their course contact.

 If circumstances are making it difficult for you to continue with your course, you can make a request to interrupt your studies.
-If accepted, your request will allow you to take time out and resume your studies at a later date, usually at the start of the next academic year.
+If accepted, your request will allow you to take time out and resume your studies, usually at the start of the next academic year.

 Requests must be made using the Request to Interrupt Studies Form.
 You can request one in Advice Zone Online.
 You will receive guidance notes with the form.
 Please read these carefully and make sure you complete all of the sections of the form that are relevant to you.

 You will need to provide evidence of the circumstances that are impacting your studies and your Course Leader must confirm that your course will be available next academic year.
 Your Course Leader will make a decision on whether you should retain marks for your modules completed in your current year of studies.
 Students studying on a Tier 4 VISA must also obtain the signature of a USW International and Immigration Adviser (IISA) to confirm that immigration advice has been sought and given.

-has several Frequently Asked Questions on Interrupting Studies, and you can ask a new question if you need to.
-If you would prefer to speak to someone in person contact your campus Advice Zone
+Advice Zone Online has several Frequently Asked Questions on Interrupting Studies, and you can ask a new question if you need to.
+If you would prefer to speak to someone in person contact your campus Advice Zone.

 Requests to Interrupt Studies are considered under the University’s Extenuating Circumstances Regulations.
 The Regulations are available here.